 5. Requests, in the context of the implementation of the Guidance on Addressing the Risk of Accidental Shooting of Look-alike Species of Waterbirds in the Agreement Area, Contracting Parties having in place effective identification training and proficiency testing for hunters to submit case studies to the AEWA Technical Committee for dissemination;

-6. Further requests Contracting Parties to give consideration to launching pilot projects in view of exploring possibilities for the development of standardised identification training and proficiency testing for hunters across AEWA Contracting Parties.
+6. Further requests Contracting Parties to give consideration to launching pilot projects in view of exploring possibilities for the development of standardised identification training and proficiency testing for hunters across AEWA Contracting Parties;

+7. Further requests the AEWA Technical Committee to prepare, working with AEWA’s European Goose Management Platform and other appropriate treaties or agreements, simple guidance on adaptive harvest management, drawing on legislation, principles and theory from existing models and scientific literature, and submit it to the Standing Committee for potential endorsement as interim guidance ahead of possible adoption at MOP9.